roblatour/ESP32TimeServer/README.md

 can tweak the design to suit your needs.

 > **Note:** the 3D printable enclosure files also include the needed models for
-> version one of this project which used the Olimex ESP32-PoE-ISO Rev. B.
+> version 1 of this project which used the Olimex ESP32-PoE-ISO Rev. B.

 ---